james-t-larson/neutral-times-api/taskell.md

     > If no similar events are found it should write one.
 - Use Git integration with SimpleCov to ensure that any change has tests written
     > simplecov-icov has a tool that can check tests for only changed files. this should ensure nearly 100% test coverage and catch anything that isn't tested
+- Switch to an open source LLM
 - Images should mainly be sketches
-- Implement Custom Categories
-    > Custom Categories should be something before new categories suggestions
-- Switch to an open source LLM

 ## To Do